 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more In-depth

-- Inhaled asthma medications: Tips to remember.
-American Academy of Allergy, Asthma and Immunology. http://www.aaaai.org/conditions-and-treatments/library/at-a-glance/inhaled-asthma-medications.aspx.
-Accessed April 29, 2015.
+- Inhaled asthma medications.
+American Academy of Allergy, Asthma and Immunology. https://www.aaaai.org/conditions-and-treatments/library/asthma-library/inhaled-asthma-medications.
+Accessed May 19, 2020.

 - Ding B, et al. Maintenance inhaler preference, attribute importance, and satisfaction in prescribing physicians and patients with asthma, COPD, or asthma: COPD overlap syndrome consulting for routine care.
 International Journal of COPD.
 2018; doi:10.2147/COPD.S154525.